What We Do

 Mission and Outreach

-In 2003 the Mission Committee was formed by people who felt it was important to define the church’s mission in the world today, local, national and international.
+In 2003 the Mission Committee was formed by people who felt it was important to define the church’s mission in the world today, locally, nationally and internationally.
+Its first task was to draft the following Mission Statement:

 - The Aim: to worship God and proclaim the gospel of God’s love; to help all who come into the church buildings complex to know that this is a house of God; to help all who come to worship to come closer to God through the teaching and example of Jesus Christ and to offer the love of God to all by striving to work for a more caring and inclusive society.